TeamCity Server - Powerful Continuous Integration and Continuous Delivery out of the box

-Use the following command to start a container with TeamCity server
+Use the following command to start a container with TeamCity server inside

 docker run -it --name teamcity-server-instance \ -v <path to data directory>:/data/teamcity_server/datadir \ -v <path to logs directory>:/opt/teamcity/logs \ -p <port on host>:8111 \ jetbrains/teamcity-server

-<path to logs directory> is the host machine directory to store TeamCity server logs.
+- <path to logs directory> is the host machine directory to store the TeamCity server logs.
 The mapping can be omitted, but then the logs will be lost on container shutdown which will make issues investigation impossible.

 TeamCity stores set of users and build results in an SQL database in addition to the Data Directory.

 By default, the TeamCity server uses an internal database stored on the file system under the data directory.
 However, production use requires an external database.